Brittany Murphy: Death

 At 8:00 a.m. on December 20, 2009, the Los Angeles Fire Department responded to "a medical request" at the Los Angeles home Murphy and Monjack shared.
 She had apparently collapsed in a bathroom.
 Firefighters attempted to resuscitate Murphy on the scene.
-She was transported to Cedars-Sinai Medical Center, where she died at 10:04 a.m. after going into cardiac arrest.
+She was transported to Cedars-Sinai Medical Center, where she died at 10:05 a.m. after going into cardiac arrest.

-Autopsy

 An autopsy was performed the day after she died.
 The Los Angeles County Coroner's Office, in a report issued February 2010, said that the manner of death was accidental and that the cause of death was pneumonia, with secondary factors of severe iron-deficiency anemia and multiple drug intoxication.
 The coroner found a range of over-the-counter and prescription medications in Murphy's system, with the most likely reason being to treat a cold or respiratory infection.
-These included "elevated levels" of hydrocodone, acetaminophen, L-methamphetamine, and chlorpheniramine, all of which are legal.
+These included "elevated levels" of hydrocodone, which is a narcotic; acetaminophen, L-methamphetamine, and chlorpheniramine.
+Hydrocodone requires a prescription while the others are over the counter.
 The report observed: "the possible adverse physiological effects of elevated levels of these medications cannot be discounted, especially in her weakened state."

-On December 24, 2009, Murphy was buried at Forest Lawn Memorial Park in Hollywood Hills.

-In January 2010, Murphy's husband, Simon Monjack, and her mother, Sharon Murphy, claimed that she did not use alcohol or other drugs, and that drugs did not cause her death; instead they attributed it to a heart condition, mitral valve prolapse.
+On December 24, 2009, on Christmas Eve, Murphy was buried at Forest Lawn Memorial Park in Hollywood Hills.
+In January 2010, Murphy's husband, Simon Monjack, and her mother, Sharon Murphy, claimed that she did not use alcohol or other drugs, and that drugs did not cause her death; instead, they attributed it to a heart condition, mitral valve prolapse.